Embrace Melanin — the science, beauty and power of your skin | Mela by Giddymoose

 Why Representation Matters

-Children who don't see themselves reflected in the world around them — in books, in media, in the products they use — receive a quiet but damaging message: you are not the standard.
+Children who do not see themselves reflected in the world around them — in books, in media, in the products they use — receive a quiet but damaging message: you are not the standard.

-This is why we create educational resources like The Amazing Colours in Our Skin and Hair — because understanding the science of your skin is the first step to affirming it.
+This is why resources like the Amazing Colours in Our Skin and Hair booklet matter — because understanding the science of your skin is the first step to affirming it.

 Embrace Melanin: What It Looks Like in Practice

-Melanin confidence isn't arrogance.
-It's the quiet, settled knowledge that your skin — exactly as it is — is enough.
+Melanin confidence is not arrogance.
+It is the quiet, settled knowledge that your skin — exactly as it is — is enough.
 More than enough.
-It's:
+It is:

 For the Children in Your Life